 Description: For the cat who dreams of being an astronaut!
 These are very fashionable at the moment.
 Coming in plastic or fabric styles, they look like the backpack you used to wear to school.
 A plastic or mesh dome at the top allows your cat to see and be seen.

-Cons: Nervous cats might not like them so much.
+Cons: They’re more of a fashionable cat carrier than a practical cat carrier.
+Nervous cats might not like them so much.
 Because they’re on your back, they can’t see you to get reassurance that everything’s OK.
 They’re also more likely to shake around as you walk than any of the other options we’ve looked at here.
 If your cat suffers from motion sickness, you may want to look at the alternatives.
+They’re also a non starter if you want a cat carrier for big cats.
+They might make a good kitten carrier though!
+Given how different they are, we’re not sure they should be classified as a cat carrier at all.
+They’re more of an alternative cat carrier.

 Typical price: They seem to average out at $40 or above.
 We’re not sure why – maybe it’s the price you pay for fashion!